servo/book/src/hacking/debugging-on-openharmony.md

 # Start servo from the commandline
 hdc shell aa start -a EntryAbility -b org.servo.servo
 # --ps=<arg> <value> can be used to pass arguments with values to servoshell.
-# The space between arg and value is mandatory when using `--ps`.
+# The space between arg and value is mandatory when using `--ps`, meaning `--ps=--log-filter warn` is
-# It is important that value with the `--ps` flag have a space after the value. `--ps=--log-filter warn` is
 # correct while `--ps=--log-filter=warn` is not.
 # For pure flags without a value use `--psn <flag>`
 hdc shell aa start -a EntryAbility -b org.servo.servo --ps=--log-filter "warn"